LKollstroem/my-first-react-app/README.md

 A lot of script has been done and even more has been deleted.
 Alwasy very diffivult to get things to work.
 I also send a video of the functions that I got to work.

+Her is what I was able to do:
+I made som Css with bootstrap, mostly on the layout.
 Site is made on React
 I have a login that works
 Logout works